bertfrees/HTMLevator/applications/header-promote/readme.md

 ### Configure your own mapping

 A standoff configuration file in XML such as the `config-mockup.xml` file shows how a mapping configuration may be specified, which is able to pick up paragraphs by virtue of either style names, or contents (such as "Introduction" and "Conclusions").
-This method offers great power to those who are able, in advance, to constrain the names and usage of Styles in their Word documents (most especially as related to headers).
+This method offers considerable power (in a relatively simple way) to those who are able, in advance, to constrain the names and usage of Styles in their Word documents (most especially as related to headers).

+The rules and semantics of this format are documented with comments in the example.
+The XSLT make-header-mapper-xslt.xsl produces an XSLT from the configuration file, which is applied to the html file provided as main input.
+(This subpipeline is implemented in the master XSLT, but not in XProc at time of writing.)

 ## Supporting XSLT